HapCoderWei/Everyday-a-function/README.md

 # Everyday-a-function
-code a function everyday, like C standard lib or linux command tools
+code a function everyday, For example, C standard lib or linux command tools